laminba2003/quarkus-rest-services/charts/quarkus-rest/README.md

 This simple Quarkus Rest Service is built around these capabilities :

-- Persistence with JPA and quarkus Data
+- Persistence with JPA and Spring Data
 - Migration with Liquibase
 - Exception Handling
 - Logging with log4j2